phw/peek/README.md

 To update to the latest version run:

-    flatpak --user update com.uploadedlobster.peek
+    flatpak update --user com.uploadedlobster.peek

 To test the latest development version you can install [peek-master.flatpakref](https://raw.githubusercontent.com/phw/peek/master/data/flatpak/peek-master.flatpakref)

 ### Arch Linux
 For Arch Linux
 [peek](https://aur.archlinux.org/packages/peek/) is available in the AUR.
 You can also use [peek-git](https://aur.archlinux.org/packages/peek-git/) to install the latest development version.

 ### Ubuntu
 You can install the latest versions of Peek from the [Ubuntu PPA](https://code.launchpad.net/~peek-developers/+archive/ubuntu/stable).

     sudo add-apt-repository ppa:peek-developers/stable
-    sudo apt-get update
+    sudo apt update
-    sudo apt-get install peek
+    sudo apt install peek

 If you want to use the latest development version there is also a [PPA with daily builds](https://code.launchpad.net/~peek-developers/+archive/ubuntu/daily)